boompig/citation-mgr/README.md

 ### Get web server locally

 * git clone this repo
-* cd into the directory where you cloned the repo and run `npm install`
+* cd into the directory where you cloned the repo and run `yarn install`
-* from the same directory, run `npm start`
+* from the same directory, run `yarn start`
 * leave this terminal window running, server is running on port 8080